A to Z: Peritonsillar Abscess

-abscess is an area of pus-filled tissue at the back of the mouth, next to one
+A peritonsillar abscess is an area of pus-filled tissue at the back of the mouth, next to one of the tonsils.

 More to Know